 The following is a list of situations and conditions that will disqualify you from taking defensive driving:

-- If you received a speeding ticket written for 25 miles over the posted speed limit or in excess of 95 mph.
+- If you received a speeding ticket written for 25 miles over the posted speed limit or more than 95 mph

 By the way, this courtesy is not restricted to Texas drivers.
-If your road trip through the Lone Star State had the added bonus of a moving violation, you can take advantage of this kindness, too.
+If your road trip through the Lone Star State had the added bonus of a moving violation, you can also take advantage of this kindness.

 “If it’s that easy, why can’t I just set up a streaming account with a defensive driving school and speed all the time?”
 That kind of thinking leads us to our next question, namely…